Davidyang117/paychains-program-library/docs/src/stake-pool/overview.md

 pool token mint, amount under management, etc.

 The validator list contains specific information about each of the validator stake accounts in the pool.
-This information includes the amount of SOL staked on the validator by the pool, and the amount of SOL being activated / deactivated on the validator.
+This information includes the amount of PAY staked on the validator by the pool, and the amount of PAY being activated / deactivated on the validator.

 Every stake pool must have its own validator list account, otherwise it will